 Ruth’s Chris Potatoes au Gratin Copycat

-1 1/4 cup heavy cream; add a little more if it doesn’t cover potatoes
+- 1 1/4 cups heavy cream; add a little more if it doesn’t cover potatoes

-1 1/2 pounds (about 5 medium) russet potatoes, peeled and sliced 1/8 inch thick (thickness of standard food processor slicing disc)
+- 1 1/2 to 1 3/4 pounds (about 5 to 6 medium) russet potatoes, peeled and sliced 1/8 inch thick (thickness of standard food processor slicing disc)

-3 cups finely shredded cheese, 2 cups Cheddar (8 ounces), and 3/4’s cup (3 ounces) of either Fontina or Provolone along with 1/4 cup (1 ounce) Parmesan, mixed together
+- 3 cups total finely shredded cheese: 2 cups Cheddar (8 ounces), and 3/4’s cup (3 ounces) of either Fontina or Provolone along with 1/4 cup (1 ounce) Parmesan, mixed together

 Melt the butter, and sauté the onion over medium heat until soft and translucent.
 Add the garlic, salt, and pepper and cook for about 30 seconds.
-Add the potatoes, stock, and cream and bring to a good simmer.
-Cover, reduce heat to medium-low, and simmer gently until the potatoes are nearly tender when pierced with a knife, about 15 to 20 minutes.
+Add the stock, cream, and potatoes and bring to a good (not a boil) simmer.
+Cover, reduce heat to medium-low and simmer gently until the potatoes are nearly tender when pierced with a knife, about 15 to 20 minutes.
 Taste and adjust seasoning to your taste.
 Gently stir.